 So what was achieved?

-The Venice sequence produced mixed results.
+The Venice sequence produced mixed results for sustainable finance.

 Progress was made on public banks, private sector alignment and greening supervision of the financial system: